Operation Coldstore: Post-war conditions and the rise of left-wing movements

-The post-war conditions in Singapore were harsh for the working class as they had to grapple with poor working conditions which were exploitative and discriminatory.
+The post-war conditions in Singapore were harsh for the working class as they had to grapple with poor working conditions.
 In the same period, British decolonisation of Singapore resulted in the installation of a new constitution in 1955 which encouraged "local participation in politics".
-The liberalisation of Singapore’s political environment led to the emergence of "pro-labour left-wing movements" which represented the rights of the working class.
+The liberalisation of Singapore’s political environment led to the emergence of "pro-labour left-wing movements" which purported to represent the rights of the working class.
 The Barisan Sosialis would emerge as a prominent and popular left-wing group in 1961 along with Jamit Singh.
-Many of the left-wing groups organised demonstrations to achieve concessions for the workers.
-Some of these labour movements graduated into movements promoting self-determination and independence from the British for economic progress.
-They drew inspiration from global anti-colonial struggles across Asia and Africa occurring in the post-war era.
+Many of the left-wing groups organised demonstrations, ostensibly to achieve concessions for the workers, but also in service of the Popular Front strategy of the Communist movement.
+Some of these labour movements evolved into movements espousing national self-determination and independence from the British in the name of economic progress.
+They drew inspiration from global anti-colonial and Third-Worldist struggles across Asia and Africa occurring in the post-war era.

-Against the backdrop of global decolonisation and independence, the Communist Party of Malaya (MCP) emerged in Malaya.
-The British and Malayan leaders' efforts to contain communism resulted in the Malayan Emergency.
-Under the emergency conditions, individuals suspected to be involved in communist activities could be detained without trial.
-This restricted and regulated environment was replicated in Singapore which facilitated the execution of Operation Coldstore in 1963 under the provisions of the Preservation of Public Service Security Ordinance (PSSO).
+Against the backdrop of British imperial decline, the Communist Party of Malaya (MCP) emerged in Malaya.
+The British and Malayan leaders' efforts to contain Communism led to a terrorist uprising known as the Malayan Emergency.
+Under the emergency conditions that the government imposed, individuals suspected to be involved in Communist activities could be detained without trial.
+This restricted and regulated environment was replicated in Singapore which facilitated the execution of Operation Coldstore in 1963 under the provisions of the Preservation of Public Security Ordinance (PPSO).

-The experiences from fighting the MCP in the 1950s led the British and Malayan leaders to formulate the view that the Chinese were linked to Communist movements and were seen as proxies of Communist China.
-As a result, the emergence of left-wing movements which were largely led by Chinese students and workers became perceived to be detrimental to British interests in Singapore and Malaya.
+The experiences from fighting the MCP in the 1950s led the British and Malayan leaders to formulate the view that many ethnic Chinese were linked to Communist movements and were seen as proxies of Communist China.
+As a result, the emergence of left-wing movements that were largely led by ethnic Chinese students and workers were seen as inimical.